 Marcos Popovich joined the Foundation in 2015.

-As the son of a Mexican-American migrant farmworker, Marcos Lucio Popovich has committed his career to creating opportunities for young people to thrive and promoting civic engagement in immigrant and low-income communities.
+As the son of a Mexican-American migrant farmworker, Marcos Lucio Popovich has committed his career to create opportunities for young people to thrive and promoting civic engagement in immigrant and low-income communities.